Statistical description of galaxy clusters in Finzi model of gravity: Possibility of phase transition

 At $T=T_C, C_V=5/2$, a property of a diatomic gas.
 This is an indication of system symmetry breaking due to the formation of binaries.
 The phase transition is hierarchical and not spontaneous as observed in many other physical systems.
-The graphical behavior of the specific heat can be visualized in figure (\ref{fig9}).
+The graphical behavior of the specific heat is visualized in figure (\ref{fig9}).